FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 REPL is an acronym that stands for **"Read Evaluate Print Loop"**.
 Most programming languages have a REPL program that you can use to run code in that language, from the command line.
 Node.js provides a *JavaScript runtime environment* for your operating system.

-This means you can write JavaScript code in a file, and evaluate it from the command line!

-To evaluate a file, cd into the directory where you've created your program, and run the command `node` followed by the name of the file you've created.
-For example, if your program is written in a file names `main.js` you can run the code in that file by typing `node main` from the command line.
+To run a JavaScript program, `cd` to the directory where you've created your program, and run the command `node` followed by the name of the file you've created.
+For example, if your program is written in a file named `main.js` you can run the code in that file by typing `node main` from the command line.

 ---